telerik/blazor-docs/components/multicolumncombobox/overview.md

 ## Parameters

->caption The ComboBox provides various parameters that allow you to configure the component:
+>caption The MultiColumnComboBox provides various parameters that allow you to configure the component:

 <style>
     article style + table {